awslabs/dynamodb-continuous-backup/README.md

 For some customers, this full backup and restore model works extremely well.
 Other customers need the ability to recover data at the item level, with a frequency that is much lower than a full periodic backup and restore.
 For example, they may want to recover changes made to a single item within just a few minutes.

 This module gives you the ability to configure continuous, streaming backup of all data in DynamoDB Tables to Amazon S3 via [AWS Lambda Streams to Firehose](https://github.com/awslabs/lambda-streams-to-firehose), which will propagate all changes to a DynamoDB Table to Amazon S3 in as little as 60 seconds.
 This module completely automates the provisioning process, to ensure that all Tables created in an Account over time are correctly configured for continuous backup.
-It does this by operating against events from an [Amazon CloudTrail](https://aws.amazon.com/cloudtrail) you provide. `DynamoDB::CreateTable` and `DeleteTable ` events are forwarded to [Amazon CloudWatch Log Streams](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html), and then processed by an AWS Lambda function that automates the configuration of continuous backup.
+It does this by operating the API calls in your Account.
+[Amazon CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) subscribes to `DynamoDB::CreateTable` and `DeleteTable ` events and then forwards them to an AWS Lambda function that automates the configuration of continuous backup.
 This includes:

 * Configuring [DynamoDB Update Streams](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) for the Table that's just been created
 * Creating an [Amazon Kinesis Firehose Delivery Stream](http://docs.aws.amazon.com/firehose/latest/dev/basic-create.html) for the required destination of the backups on Amazon S3